-Barilla takes part in “Carosello” with Giorgio Albertazzi.
-On 30 July, Guido is born, Pietro and Marilena’s first son.
+Barilla takes part in Carosello (Italian TV advertising show) with Giorgio Albertazzi.
+On July 30th Guido is born, Pietro and Marilena’s first son.

-Barilla becomes a Joint-Stock Company, Giovanni and Pietro are its Directors.
-On 12 May in Milan, Luca, Pietro and Marilena’s second son, is born.
+Barilla becomes a Joint-Stock Company with Gianni and Pietro Barilla as Directors.
+On May 12th Luca is born in Milan, Pietro and Marilena’s second son.

 Manfredo Manfredi is appointed General Manager.